 FORMER R&AW Chief and a self-proclaimed and also widely acclaimed friend of Kashmir, A.S.
 Dullat’s book ‘Spy Chronicles’, written together with former ISI chief Gen Asad Durrani, saw a high profile launch in Delhi’s Claridges Hotel on May 23, 2018.
 The proverbial Lutyen’s gang graced the event to its full.
 From retired Generals and Ambassadors to young scholars, everyone with an interest in Kashmir showed up.
 I was passing through Delhi and Shujaat had flown in from Srinagar to make it to the event.
 Former Prime Minister Dr Manmohan Singh, former President Hamid Ansari, Dr Farooq Abdullah, BJP’s estranged leader Yashwant Sinha, Congress leader Kapil Sibbal and former National Security Advisor Shivshankar Menon took the podium.
 This made a perfect anti-Modi gang, as described by a section of TV channels, caught in one frame.

 Asad Durani couldn’t get travel permission, so he had sent a recorded video to be played to the audience.
 Barkha Dutt moderated the discussion.
 Manmohan Singh didn’t speak.
 Every other dignitary, one after the other, hit out at the Modi government.
-Since there were no television anchors to interrupt, the bared their hearts out in criticizing the Prime Minister personally for allegedly failing Kashmir and ruining any possibility of good relations with Pakistan.
+Since there were no television anchors to interrupt, they bared their hearts out in criticizing the Prime Minister personally for allegedly failing Kashmir and ruining any possibility of good relations with Pakistan.
 Sinha was not a more vociferous critic of the Modi government then than he is today.
 Ansari, Sibal, and Menon counted the gains of Congress-led government, spurned by Pakistan, and eventually destroyed by the Modi government.
 Farooq Abdullah’s speech was the most confusing.
 He was clearly indecisive between Kashmir and Delhi.
-He left many in audience murmuring with his overemphasis and repeated reference to the patriotism of Kashmiri youth.
+He left many in the audience murmuring with his overemphasis and repeated reference to the patriotism of Kashmiri youth.
 “Kashmiri youth’s heart beats for India, but New Delhi is not feeling that pulse”, said Farooq Abdullah.
 May 2018, when back home Mehbooba government looked stressed, was a great time to make such claims in Delhi.
 He then went on to advise the Centre to slash the airfares so that Kashmiri youth could connect closely with the rest of India.
 He consumed at least five minutes in bringing his estimates of airfares on other routes or between big Indian cities and other countries.
 The audience was not almost fully convinced that the Modi government has spoilt the Kashmir story.

 After the last speaker finished speaking from the podium, Barkha Dutt opened the floor for discussion.
-Since the event had already run way behind the schedule, Barkha made strict rules: only three questions from the floor and no subsequent discussion.
+Since the event had already run behind the schedule, Barkha made strict rules: only three questions from the floor and no subsequent discussion.
 After such a stimulating discussion, almost half of the guests had their hands in the air making it difficult for the moderator to pick only three of them.
 Shujaat didn’t wait for the moderator to decide.
 He knew it wasn’t going to happen that way.
 He just stood up, pointing at the logistic support boy to come with a microphone, and started speaking.
 The noise settled down in less than a minute and Shujaat was audible enough to everyone.
 He recounted a number of events between 2014 and 2018 to acknowledge the view of speakers that the Modi regime has ‘pushed Kashmiris to the wall’ and allegedly hurt Kashmir’s compact with India.
 Then he asked a critical question: did Modi invent the whole thing entirely?
 No, he said loudly.
 All the people who had just enjoyed a good bashing of the Modi government began to look at Shujaat with awe and exclamation.
 “Yes, I agree, Modi has pushed Kashmiris to the wall, but where exactly Kashmiris were before Modi arrived”, he asked.
 Addressing Dr Manmohan Singh, Kapil Sibal, and Shivshankar Menon, he said Modi is just taking forward the Kashmir envelope from where the Congress-led Governments had left.
 He held out a mirror to Congress with a number of events and opportunities they wasted over the decades, a number of wrong policies with which they made the Kashmir story complex.
 “New doesn’t have a Kashmir policy”, he lamented as he went on to argue, “if you don’t accept and recognize problem then you are less likely to solve it and more likely to blame each other as you change sides on the floor (of Parliament)”.
 Kapil Sibal wanted to respond but the audience seemed more in confirmation with Shujaat.
 A few minutes ago several hands were jostling to make case for a question or observation but now it looked like most felt that their questions have been asked, observations made.
 It didn’t end here.

 Why blame Delhi alone?
 Why not look inside also.
 Shujaat asked Farooq Abdullah if he could help him meet some of those young Kashmiris whose hearts he thinks beat for India.
 Dr Abdullah looked a little offended.
 He wanted to say something in anger but that was lost in the din.
 Shujaat ran counter rhetoric making sure that Dr Abdullah doesn’t get to speak again.
 He said, “Dr Sahab, most of Kashmiri are today highly radicalized, they don’t love India, we need to tell this truth to the Indian mainstream more frankly and more frequently so that the reality is understood”.
 Two more questions were taken and Barkha announced the even closed.
 For the next couple of hours when people enjoyed their drinks and dinner, Shujaat was being reached out by one and all with compliments for speaking up frankly.
 He was frank everywhere, frank in Delhi, frank in Islamabad, and frank in Kashmir.
 A frankness much to the disliking of many!